davidha99/pcBuild/README.md

 ###### CPU Reviews
 Not sure of buying a AMD's 3000 series or Intel's 9000s, here [4:21](https://www.youtube.com/watch?v=stM2CPF9YAY&list=WL&index=5&t=4s&ab_channel=LinusTechTips#t=4m21s) they have a good comparision between them.
 ###### AMD's Ryzen architecture
+-I this [r/explainmelikeimfive](https://www.reddit.com/r/explainlikeimfive/comments/6iwt75/eli5how_does_the_infinity_fabric_work/) post, redditors explain Ryzen's **Infinity Clock**(_IF_) architecture.
+You will learn how it is deeply connected to RAM.
-In this [video](https://www.youtube.com/watch?v=lswfgka1HnQ&ab_channel=HardwarEsfera) you will find a hard explanation about the new 3000 series processorsors architecture and how it is deeply connected with RAM, emphasizing that the new series of processors that supports more than 8 cores (3600x not included) despite than linked with a RAM with 3200Mhz of "_Real bandwith_", it will only feature 1600Mhz of _"Efective bandwith"_.
+-In this [video](https://www.youtube.com/watch?v=lswfgka1HnQ&ab_channel=HardwarEsfera) you will find a hard explanation about the new 3000 series processor's architecture and how it is deeply connected with RAM, emphasizing that the new series of processors that supports more than 8 cores (3600x not included) despite than linked with a RAM with 3200Mhz of "_Real bandwith_", it will only feature 1600Mhz of _"Efective bandwith"_.

 ###### Why a new-gen CPU is better than an old-gen CPU?
 In this web [article](https://www.howtogeek.com/215940/why-are-newer-generations-of-processors-faster-at-the-same-clock-speed/) they explain why newer CPUs are better than older ones, even with same clocks.